Like it or not, brands like Amazon set the gold standard for buyer experience.

 According to Rosenberg, “Though documenting the buyer’s journey has become table stakes over the last few years, very few companies match the design of their sales process with the reality of the buyer’s journey.”

 Is your sales process aligned with the buying journey?

 Making Sales Buyer-Centric: It’s a Matter of Trust

 In a buyer-centric sales process, the customer’s goals and priorities are paramount, not yours.
 In this way, a rep builds rapport and establishes trust with prospects.

-“By working from preexisting stages, aligning with the right personas, and streamlining the process across your entire team, your efforts will positively impact pipeline and increase closed revenue.”
+At Salesloft, we’ve witnessed the power of aligning the sales process with the buying cycle.
+We’ve found that, by working from preexisting stages, aligning with the right personas, and streamlining the process across your entire team, your efforts will positively impact pipeline and increase closed revenue.

 But don’t just take our word for it.

 HubSpot has long stressed the importance of meeting buyers where they are.
 In fact, HubSpot was one of the first software companies out there doing this.